2019-2020 Ashley Hall Travel Programs

 Louisiana Bayous and Byways: Cajun, Creole, and Caribbean Influences on the American South

 Louisiana Bayous and Byways: Cajun, Creole, and Caribbean Influences on the American South is a cross-curricular road trip that allows participants to experience the diverse cultural and environmental influences that have shaped the music, cuisine, literature, religious beliefs, social customs, and architecture of southern Louisiana.
 By providing an authentic cultural immersion experience, the trip will foster students’ abilities to appreciate the many connections between the place and its people.
-Participation in the trip will count as one of the three subject areas required for the Senior Thesis.
+The trip may also count as one of the three subject areas required for the Senior Thesis.

-The journey begins in Acadiana, Louisiana’s “Cajun Country,” at the Festivals des Acadiens et Creoles where students will listen to live Zydeco and Cajun music, try out the local dance steps, and sample delicious Cajun and Creole cuisine from local vendors.
+The journey begins in Acadiana, Louisiana’s “Cajun Country,” where students will listen to live Zydeco and Cajun music, try out the local dance steps, and sample delicious Cajun and Cajun cuisine from local vendors.
 On the way to New Orleans, we will head south towards the Gulf Coast and Isle de Jean Charles, whose residents have been named the nation’s first “climate change refugees,” to witness the impact of rising waters and oil production on the state’s rapidly shrinking wetlands.
 A guided kayaking eco-tour will give further insight into the environmental challenges facing the area.
 Then it’s on to New Orleans, a melting pot of colors, flavors, and musical notes.
 Students will take a guided tour through the city’s historic Lower Ninth Ward, where 100% of the homes were rendered uninhabitable by the levee breaches during Hurricane Katrina in 2005, and complete a day of volunteer work with the organization Lower Nine.
-They will also explore the meaning of the term “Creole” as they meander through the historic French Quarter, visit historic literary landmarks and cemeteries, take an evening Voodoo/Ghost Walking Tour, experience a traditional jazz performance at Preservation Hall, and sample sugar-dusted beignets at Cafe Du Monde.
+We will also explore the meaning of the term “Creole” as we meander through the historic French Quarter, visit historic literary landmarks and cemeteries, take an evening Voodoo/Ghost Walking Tour, experience a traditional jazz performance at Preservation Hall, and sample sugar-dusted beignets at Cafe Du Monde.
 Another highlight will be a tour of Laura Plantation, a beautifully restored Creole sugar plantation where Br’er Rabbit made his first appearance in the slave tales of Compair Lapin.
-On the drive home, we will spend one night in Montgomery, Alabama, where we will visit the newly opened National Memorial for Peace and Justice, the nation’s first memorial dedicated to victims of lynching.

 Participating students will: